microsoft/nni/docs/en_US/Tutorial/DataManagement.md

 # Data Management in NNI
 ## overview
 In NNI's experiments, users should specify a `codeDir` configuration, this configuration contains the code files and data files, NNI will use data in this folder to start trial jobs.
-Generally, trial jobs will share same `codeDir` folder in NNI, and do not write their own data to this folder to keep original data is not changed.
+Before a trial is launched, NNI will copy files in `codeDir` to trial's working folder, every trial job has its own working folder and do not share `codeDir`.

 ## environment variable
 NNI has environment variables including `$NNI_CODE_DIR`, `$NNI_SYS_DIR` and `$NNI_OUTPUT_DIR` to specify different data path.
 Users could get these environment variables from their python code, for example: